skelemoa/synse-zsl/README.md

 ### Download the NTU-60 and the NTU-120 datasets
   Download the NTU-60 and NTU-120 datasets by requesting them from <a href="http://rose1.ntu.edu.sg/Datasets/actionRecognition.asp">here</a> .

-### Preprocessing
+### Preprocessing and Splits
- To generate the splits used by us, place the downloaded dataset in the 'dataset' folder and run the [split generator script]().
 The unseen classes of the various splits are listed below:

 ### NTU-60:
 #### Unseen Classes (55/5 split):